learn-co-curriculum/git-todo/README.md

 directory name tells your operating system that it is hidden, which is why you gave the "-a" option to ls.
 Everything that makes your git repository a git repository is in this directory!
-This means that if you were to delete the ".git" directory then this directory would not longer be a git repository.
+This means that if you were to delete the ".git" directory then this directory would no longer be a git repository.

 Now you have to tell git which files you would like to keep track of.